Saghen/blink.cmp/doc/configuration/reference.md

--- Enables keymaps, completions and signature help when true (doesn't apply to cmdline or term) -- If the function returns 'force', the default conditions for disabling the plugin will be ignored -- Default conditions: (vim.bo.buftype ~= 'prompt' and vim.b.completion ~= false) -- Note that the default conditions are ignored when `vim.b.completion` is explcitly set to `true` enabled = function() return true end,
+-- Enables keymaps, completions and signature help when true (doesn't apply to cmdline or term) -- If the function returns 'force', the default conditions for disabling the plugin will be ignored -- Default conditions: (vim.bo.buftype ~= 'prompt' and vim.b.completion ~= false) -- Note that the default conditions are ignored when `vim.b.completion` is explicitly set to `true` enabled = function() return true end,

 -- See the "keymap" page for more information